Love guided and trainer-led workouts and using your Apple Watch to track your activity? Then Apple’s newest subscription Fitness+ is likely for you!

 Fitness+ taps into your workout history via the Watch’s Workout app and your iPhone’s Health app to offer you personalized recommendations inside Fitness+.

 So the more you workout with your Apple Watch or via apps connected to Apple Health, the better Fitness+ customizes workout recommendations for you!

 Fitness+ works with your iPhones, iPads, and Apple TV and is integrated with Apple Music.

-All of the workouts in Fitness+ feature music selections curated from Apple Music.
+All of the workouts in Fitness+ feature music selections curated by Apple Music.
 If you don’t like the current track, choose another from a list of alternatives.

 And no, you don’t need to subscribe to Apple Music to take advantage of Fitness+ music!